artprojectgroup/wc-apg-city/readme.txt

 **Art Project Group** offers [**Technical support**](https://artprojectgroup.es/tienda/ticket-de-soporte) to configure or install ***WC - APG City***.

 = Origin =
-**WC - APG City** has been programmed from [Thekla Kurpjuweit](https://www.facebook.com/profile.php?id=100010011270290) request to add to WooCommerce automatic city name input from the postcode.
+**WC - APG City** has been programmed at the request of [Thekla Kurpjuweit](https://www.facebook.com/profile.php?id=100010011270290) request to add to WooCommerce automatic city name input from the postcode.

 = More information =
 On our official website you can learn more about [**WC - APG City**](https://artprojectgroup.es/plugins-para-woocommerce/wc-apg-city).